nikasana/optimizations.github.io/README.md

 * Minified, inlined style.css.
 Separated portrait and print styles.
 * Removed fonts.
 * Fixed problem with google analytics by adding async
+* Changed the changePizzaSizes() function.
+It resizes pizza in under 1ms.